archivd/interview-prep/resources/markdowns/gen-ai_role_questions.md

     <summary><strong>Difference between fine-tuning, prompt-engineering and RAG</strong></summary>
     <br>
     <p>
     Fine-tuning, prompt engineering, and RAG are key methods for adapting LLMs to specific needs, each with unique strengths and limitations.
-Fine-tuning retrains an LLM on domain or task-specific data, updating its weights so it “learns” new patterns.
+Fine-tuning retrains an LLM on domain or task-specific data, updating its weights so it "learns" new patterns.
 This achieves deep specialization and higher accuracy on narrow tasks, but requires significant data and compute, and risks overfitting or catastrophic forgetting.
     </p>
     <p>
     Prompt engineering doesn’t alter the model’s parameters; instead, it crafts the input prompt’s structure and wording to steer the model’s outputs.
 This is lightweight, cost-effective, and ideal for rapid experimentation or scenarios where weight modification isn’t possible, but relies on the LLM’s pre-existing knowledge and may lack reliability for complex tasks.